open/close all folders

 Lucius: Someone is causing misery?
 At this hour?
 How productive!

-What you did was slimy, contemptible and downright distasteful.
+Megabyte: What you did was slimy, contemptible and downright distasteful.
 I loved it!

 - It must be in the code, because Megabyte's "sister" (it's complicated) Hexadecimal once woke up to find herself imprisoned, damaged, in BONDAGE, and literally used as a power supply.
 By Megabyte.
 Her literal response was to have a psychotic expression on her unique face and bellow out "WHO DID THIS TO ME!?
 IIIII (changes her mask-face to a smile) like it!"

-- Frequently occurs on Rocky and Bullwinkle in scenes involving Boris and Natasha, given their Bad Is Good philosophy on life.
+- Frequently occurs on Rocky and Bullwinkle in scenes involving Boris and Natasha, given their bad is good philosophy on life.
 Often Natasha would say something to the effect of "Boris, you sneaky, no-good, rotten scoundrel!
 You're my kind of guy!"